kubesys/installer/README.md

-## kube-installer
+## installer

 Install Kubernetes-based systems with a simple and comprehensible way.
 ** Note **
-- this script can work well on CentOS/RHEL 7.x and Ubuntu 16.x/18.x.
+- this script can work well on CentOS/RHEL 7.x/8.x and Ubuntu 18.x/20.x.
-- we test this script on Kubernetes >=1.16 and < 1.22
+- we test this script on Kubernetes >=1.18

 ## Architecture